Keep Drains Free of Turkey Fat & Trimmings this Christmas

 As you whip up some festive sauces while the turkey and roast spuds cook in the oven, the task of cleaning up the dishes afterwards is something you would rather not think about.

 That said, water companies are urging homeowners across the UK to make a few small changes this Christmas to help trim the fat that makes its way into our sewers and drains, causing them to become blocked.
-Here at Clearfirst, we are on hand to give you expert advice on the best ways to keep your drains free of turkey fat and leftover trimmings this Christmas.
+Here at Express Clear, we are on hand to give you expert advice on the best ways to keep your drains free of turkey fat and leftover trimmings this Christmas.

 The problem of sewer blockages is made much worse during this time of year, as the remnants of Christmas dinner will see around 250 tonnes of leftover fat being poured down the drains causing nasty smells, overflowing drains and flooding.
 Now that’s an expensive surprise nobody wants at Christmas!

 While most of the oil used during cooking is absorbed, excess cooking oil, lard and grease is usually emptied down the kitchen sink.
 These may be liquids as they are emptied through the plug, but they quickly solidify when they come into contact with the cold sewer walls creating giant ‘fatbergs’ underground.

 Contrary to popular belief, pouring hot water after emptying fatty liquids down the sink does not dissolve them!

 How should I dispose of Christmas fats, oils & grease?

 A top tip is to pour the fat into an empty margarine tub after it has fully cooled so it’s the perfect consistency to throw in the bin.
 Other handy advice includes:

 - Let the fat in the baking trays cool completely before scraping it out

 - Empty all leftovers into the bin